OleksandrMykhailovskyi/time-management-app/readme.md

 - `fonts` folder contains all custom fonts

-`static` folder used for holding `*.html` files while building markup on first phase.
+`static` folder used for holding `*.html` files while building markup on the first phase.

 ## STEPS TO INSTALL AND RUN DEVELOPMENT ENV
-1. install Node.js from official site https://nodejs.org/
+1. install Node.js from the official site https://nodejs.org/
-2. run terminal of your choice and make sure that you are in root of a project
+2. run the terminal of your choice and make sure that you are at root of a project
 3. run `npm install` - this will install all required packages
-4. run `npm start` command - this will run server on http://localhost:3000 (to access HTML files from static folder use URL like http://localhost:3000/static/task-list.html)
+4. run `npm start` command - this will run a server on http://localhost:3000 (to access HTML files from static folder use URL like http://localhost:3000/static/task-list.html)
-5. you can run `npm run build` to see resulting structure in file system (helps with path to images etc.)
+5. you can run `npm run build` to see the resulting structure in a file system (helps with the path to images etc.)